TadiT7/treble_experimentations_wiki/Huawei-Mediapad-M5-Pro-(CMR-AL19).md

 The [AOSP 10 image by phh](https://github.com/phhusson/treble_experimentations/releases/tag/v222) works without big troubles (gapps and vanilla)

-Notable problems include: Magisk installation (found solution), some images are to big and can´t be flashed (didn´t find a solution yet), other things won´t be noticed till now, will be updated if there´s something new.
+Notable problems include: Magisk installation (found solution), other things won´t be noticed till now, will be updated if there´s something new.

 ## Steps to install